-Issues AESTHETICS: Except as provided in Public Res Impact Determination in the Certified EIR sources Code Sec act Impacts or Impact or ination Substantially Substantially he More Severe More Severe Impacts?
-Vode Section 21099, would the project: Any New Information Requiring New Analysis or Verification?
+Issues AESTHETICS: Except as provided in Public Res Impact Determination in the Certified EIR sources Code Sec Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
+Any New Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
+Any New Information Requiring New Analysis or Verification?
 Certified EIR's Mitigation Measures Addressing Impacts (a) Have a substantial adverse effect on a scenic vista?
 Less than Significant No No No No